RyanTheAllmighty/Dockerfiles/php/README.md

 The files for this build are available [here](https://github.com/RyanTheAllmighty/Dockerfiles/tree/master/php).

 # Description
-This image of node is built from source using debian:jessie as a base.
+This image of PHP is built from source using debian:jessie as a base.

 # Build Arguments
 VERSION: The version of PHP to build.
 If not provided the build will fail.